cindysuu/hackmit2024/README.md

 # Futures

-A financial literacy mobile/tablet app that educates children and teenagers on investments
+A financial literacy mobile/tablet app that educates children and teenagers on investments.
+Project description at https://ballot.hackmit.org/project/xynhg-ekohf-ffaxn-cgsbr

 ## Get started